 GPT-5.2 Prompting Guide

 GPT-5.2 is an incremental but behaviorally important update over GPT-5.1.
 Most GPT-5.1 agents will continue to work without modification.
+Read OpenAI’s GPT-5.2 prompting guide for the full reference.
+This page summarizes what to adjust when moving an existing Synthflow agent from GPT-5.1 to GPT-5.2.

-Verbosity Changes
+Verbosity changes

 GPT-5.2 is more concise by default than GPT-5.1, but more willing to expand when reasoning effort is high or when instructions are underspecified.